Access your Pro+ Content below.

-This article is part of the 13 August 2013 issue of Is the UK smart meter project doomed to fail?
+This article is part of the Computer Weekly issue of 13 August 2013

 Business skills are key components of any CISO says Paul Swarbrick, CISO at aeronautical information service, NATS

 Business leaders need to be educated on the true threats their firms face and IT security professionals have to arm their executives with that information